nstranquist/prisma-turso-migration-util/README.md

 - Provides options to copy the migration path or execute it directly with Turso
 - Configurable via command-line arguments or configuration files
 - Easy integration with Next.js projects and CI/CD pipelines
+- Smart path resolution for finding migrations in various project structures

 ## 📦 Installation